 Porsche 718 Cayman review – interior and tech

-Design is now beginning to date, but the quality is still excellent and there are plenty of ways to personalise the cabin
+The design and tech are now out of date, but the quality is still excellent and there are plenty of ways to personalise the cabin

 Always surprisingly practical for a mid-engined sports car, the Cayman’s front and rear load areas are plenty big enough to swallow everything two people might need on a weekend away.
 The rear deck above the engine and behind the occupants’ heads provides extra useful space for small items, too.

-Materials and build quality are top-notch, although despite an infotainment system inherited from the old 911, rivals such as the Audi TT make the tech feel distinctly last generation.
+Materials and build quality are top-notch, but with an infotainment system and switchgear inherited from older generation Porsches, rivals such as the BMW M2 make the tech feel distinctly last generation.
 In typical Porsche style most of the truly desirable features reside on the options list, but there’s enough to customise to turn even a basic Cayman into pretty much your perfect car.

 Don’t even get us started on Porsche Exclusive Manufaktur and its range of interior options and endless paint-to-sample shades.
 It’s expensive, and perhaps something buyers of standard Caymans might shy away from, but could you resist on a GT4?

-One or two models in the Cayman range do forge their own path anyway, the aforementioned GT4 getting standard bucket seats and Clubsport Package options such as a bolt-in cage and a fire extinguisher, and the Cayman T appealing lower down the range, with its unique seat trim pattern, and pull-strap door releases like on Porsche’s GT models.
+One or two models in the Cayman range do forge their own path anyway, the aforementioned GT4 getting standard bucket seats and Clubsport Package options such as a bolt-in cage and a fire extinguisher, and the Style Edition gaining grey interior stitching and illuminated sill plates.